kdestasio/bidsQC/conversion/README.md

 #### 1. Use the Dcm2Bids helper <a name="local1">

-Get your disom metadate using the [dcm2bids_helper](https://unfmontreal.github.io/Dcm2Bids/docs/2-tutorial/#dicom-to-nifti-conversion)
+Get your dicom metadate using the [dcm2bids_helper](https://unfmontreal.github.io/Dcm2Bids/docs/2-tutorial/#dicom-to-nifti-conversion)

 #### 2. Edit the `study_config.json` <a name="local2">